tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

-## 👛 TraderTraitor / Jade Sleet
+## 👛 TraderTraitor - Jade Sleet / Slow Pisces / UNC4899

-- aka: UNC4899, Slow Pisces
-- The big boys, the insane on-chain laundry sessions
+- The big boys, the insane on-chain laundry sessions.
+Targets technical / backend guys with fake job offers or requests for help.
 - Targets blockchain companies through spear-phishing messages, fake job offers
 - It was also involved in a supply chain attack targeting a U.S.-based software platform and is known for distributing a series of malicious applications called TraderTraitor.
 - Messages employees, particularly those in system administration or software development roles, on various communication platforms, intended to gain access to these start-up and high-tech companies